simonsanvil/lazygpt/README.md

         # setting model=None will not trigger a response from the model

 await gpt.evaluate_async()
+# Since the messages to evaluate are all in different threads,
-# all 5 threads will be evaluated and sent to the API simultaneously (asynchronously)
+# they will all be sent to the API simultaneously

 for thread in gpt.threads:
-    if thread==0:
+    if thread==0: # don't print the main thread continue
-        continue
     print(f"Thread {thread.thread_id}:")
     print(thread)